lkelly02/secret_santa/README.md

-I created this code to be used for anyone that does secret santa with their families for Christmas time.
-It is designed to pick names that haven't been chosen yet, and to also only pick names of people NOT in the same household.
+I created this code to be used for anyone that does secret santa with their families or work families.
+It can be used with multiple households, or just one big group of names.
+My idea is to eventually make this a small website for anyone to use.
-There are definitely things to be changed.
-But it somewhat works as is.